 - ½ teaspoon baking soda

 - 1 teaspoon salt

 - 1 ¼ cups granulated sugar

-- 12 tbsp unsalted butter softened to room temperature
+- 12 tablespoon unsalted butter softened to room temperature

 - 2 eggs room temperature

-- 1 tbsp lemon zest about the zest of 2 lemons
+- 1 tablespoon lemon zest about the zest of 2 lemons

 - 2 cups white chocolate chips